Triboelectric Backgrounds to radio-based UHE Neutrino Exeperiments: Results from radio-frequency neutrino search experiments

 \subsection{RICE}

-The RICE experiment (1995-2011) was the first experiment to search for ultra-high neutrinos using the in-ice radio technique.
-RICE comprised 16 `fat-dipole' antennas sensitive over the frequency interval 200-500 MHz at depths of 100-350 meters over a 200m $\times$ 200m lateral footprint, co-deployed in boreholes drilled for the AMANDA and IceCube experiments.
-As such, the borehole placement was not optimized for neutrino astronomy; moreover, the vertical antenna orientation was matched to the form-factor of the holes drilled for the optical experiments, resulting in substantially compromised horizontal polarization sensitivity.
-In-ice signals were conveyed over coaxial cables to a surface data acquisition system based on commercial digitizers, with a typical (deadtime-limited) trigger rate of 0.01-0.1 Hz.
-Data-taking ceased in December, 2012, when the coaxial cables were severed as part of an upgrade program at South Pole.
+The RICE experiment (1995-2011) was the first experiment to search for ultra-high neutrinos using the in-ice radio technique~\cite{Kravchenko:2001id,Kravchenko:2007fy,Kravchenko:2006gf,Kravchenko:2011im,RICE}.
+RICE primarily comprised 16 `fat-dipole' antennas sensitive over the frequency interval 200-500 MHz at depths of 100-350 meters, over a 200m $\times$ 200m lateral footprint approximately 1 km from the geographic South Pole, and within a radius of 200 meters of the Martin A. Pomerantz Observatory building.
+Since the RICE antennas were parasitically co-deployed in boreholes drilled for the AMANDA and IceCube experiments, the antenna placement was not optimized for neutrino astronomy.
+Moreover, the vertical antenna orientation was required to match the form-factor of the holes drilled for the optical experiments, resulting in substantially reduced horizontal polarization sensitivity for the in-ice antennas.
+In-ice signals were conveyed over LMR-600 coaxial cables to a surface data acquisition system based on commercial digitizers, with a typical (deadtime-limited) trigger rate of 0.01-0.1 Hz.
+Data-taking ceased in December, 2012, when the coaxial signal cables were severed as part of a science upgrade program at South Pole.